 When building a Thai home, there are 3 ancient principles that must be put into place.
 These are material preparation, construction, and dwelling.

-Material preparation includes taking consideration of the site and location of the house, the smell of the soil, as well as the trees that are planted.
+Material preparation includes taking into consideration the site and location of the house, the smell of the soil, as well as the trees that are planted.
 Before, during, and after the construction process, several rituals must take place.
 One of these is a ritual performed by a person of acknowledged spiritual power, who performs a “blessing” when the first column is put up.
 Dwelling includes the proper behavior of occupants upon entering and living in the home when the house is ready to be occupied.

 Stilt Houses